king0120/2017-Goals/README.md

 2017 needs to be just as great and needs to catch me up on some sacrifices I made in the previous year.

 Specifically:
-Weight Loss
+Weight Loss,
-Strength/Athletic Training
+Strength/Athletic Training,
-Side Projects
+and Side Projects

 These are all things that have been important to me in the past, but have all fallen to the wayside due to work/relationships/laziness